websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/getting-started-with-the-questions-app.md

 To add the Questions app to a Site,

-1. Navigate to the site page where the app will be added.
+1. Navigate to the site page where the app is desired.

 1. Click on the Add icon (![Add icon](../../../images/icon-add-app.png)) at the top right of the page.